William Tobias Ringeltaube: Career

-He opened many churches in Kanyakumari district, including in Mylaudy, South Thamaraikulam, Puthalam, Koilvilai (James town), Zionpuram, Perinbapuram and Ananthanadarkudy.
-For three years he struggled to get permission to build a church in Mylaudy.
+Ringeltaube's ministries included building schools and orphanages, providing job training, and proclaiming the gospel.
+He opened churches in Kanyakumari district, including in Mylaudy, South Thamaraikulam, Puthalam, Koilvilai (James Town), Zionpuram, Perinbapuram and Ananthanadarkudy.
+For three years, he struggled to obtain permission to build a church in Mylaudy.
+From 1806 to 1809 he frequently visited Palayamkottai and set up a base there for a time.
+There was a famine for several months in 1813.
+He went to Mylaudy and prayed fervently for rain; the rain arrived soon after.